 - 1.1.
-The Business Board shall have at least one public meeting a year which will be its Annual General Meeting. - 1.2.
+The Business Board shall have at least two one public meetings a year which will be to include its Annual General Meeting. - 1.2.
 The Business Board will hold annual general meetings open to the public to attend to ensure the communities that they represent can understand and influence the economic plans for the area8. - 1.3.
 With the exception of 1.1 above, meetings of the Business Board shall not be open to the public unless determined otherwise by the Chair. - 1.4.
-An extraordinary meeting of the Business Board may be called by the: - (a) Chair of the Business Board; or - (b) any two Members of the Committee Business Board; - (c) Chief Executive of the Combined Authority.
+An extraordinary meeting of the Business Board may be called by: - (a) the Chair of the Business Board; or - (b) any two Members of the Committee: - (c) the Chief Executive.